stackrev/vue_mobiledetection/article/readme.md

 npx cap sync
 ```

-Note that both these commands also do a `npx cap sync`, which syncs the web code and plugins with the native project.
+Note that both these commands also do a `npx cap sync` (the vue cli does it implicitly), which syncs the web code and plugins with the native project.

-## Device Specifics
+## Setup for Device Specifics

-Depending on what flavor of device you are running, you might run into these additional configurations:
+Depending on what flavor of device you are running, you might run into these additional configurations.

 ### SDKs and Licences

  You would need to accept and download specific tools, SDKs and licences for both Xcode or Android Studio.
-Follow the relevant instructions.
+Follow their relevant instructions.

 For android, we opened our Android studio and went to tools->SDK Manager.
-From there we installed the APIs required and the android SDK we will build against:
+There we installed the APIs required and the android SDK we will build against:

 ![Image: Android Studio SDK](androidStudioSDK.PNG "Android Studio SDK")